9down/9down/README.md

 ### Hi there 👋

-I'm tazik, a passionate developer specializing in web amd ml/ai.
+I'm tazik, a passionate developer specializing in web and ml/ai.
 I love building backend for interesting projects and contributing to open source.

 - 🔭 I’m currently working on own ai and chibikk for it
 - 🌱 I’m learning torch....